Viking Line's Viking Grace Passenger Ferry, Finland

 Custom design for the Viking Grace passenger ferry

-Viking Grace has been especially designed to cruise in the tenuous and shallow waters of the Finnish and Swedish archipelago.
-The ferry's hull has been hydro-dynamically optimised to induce the lowest possible swells, which is very crucial when transiting through an archipelago.
+The ferry’s hull has been hydro-dynamically optimised to induce the lowest possible swells, which is very crucial when transiting through an archipelago.

-The dual-fuel engines will be operated and run on LNG.
-As a result, the emission of nitrogen oxide will be 80% less than the IMO's (International Maritime Organisation) existing specified level.
-In addition, Viking Grace's engine will emit more than 90% less particulate matter than the diesel engines.
+The dual-fuel engines operate and run on LNG.
+As a result, the emission of nitrogen oxide is 80% less than the IMO’s (International Maritime Organisation) existing specified level.

 Cabin types aboard Viking Line's Finnish ferry

-Premium cabins (total 48), located on decks seven, eight and nine, will be provided with a double bed and a sofa which can be used as a bed.
-Located on deck six, family cabins (inside and outside) will offer accommodation for families with children.
+Premium cabins (total 48), located on decks seven, eight and nine, are provided with a double bed and a sofa which can be used as a bed.

 Wärtsilä engines on the LNG-fuelled passenger vessel